 Okay, let’s back up.
 We know that “kind of true” probably just threw you for a loop.
 In reality, there’s always going to be a cost associated with a solar panel installation, which is determined primarily by the size of your system.
 Most folks can expect to pay between $15,000 and $40,000 for their solar panel system.
 However, the way the installation is paid for will determine how much (if anything) you owe upfront and on a monthly basis.

 How Much Will My Solar Panel System Cost?

 As we mentioned before, the cost of your system depends on the size of your system.
 If you’re going to max out your energy creating potential and cover your entire roof with panels it’s going to be more costly than if you only have a few panels that will offset a lower percentage of your energy usage.

 So, as you can see, it’s difficult to say for sure.
 The best way to find out how much your system will cost is by having one of our consultants take a visit to your home to discuss your needs and see your property.

 What we can tell you is that your upfront costs can be $0!
-On top of that, your monthly costs can be lower than (and replace) your monthly electric bill.
+With Solar Rebates, Tax incentives and local rebates, your monthly costs can be lower than (and replace) your monthly electric bill.